terrapass/ck3-modutil-skybox/README.md

 | `10000.0`       | your `WORLD_EXTENTS_X` plus `1000`    |
 | `5000.0`        | your `WORLD_EXTENTS_Z` plus `1000`    |

-2. Change `ZFAR` define in `common/defines/graphic/SKYX_defines.txt` (or your own defines file) to be about `1.5` bigger than the larger of your map's sides.
+2. Change `ZFAR` define in `common/defines/graphic/SKYX_defines.txt` (or your own defines file) to be about `1.5` times bigger than the larger of your map's sides.

 So, for example, if your map dimensions are `10000x20000`, set your `ZFAR` to `30000`.